August 20, 2013 / Gold-filled Info

 What Is Gold-filled?

-Gold-filled is not an alloy.
+Gold-filled is an affordable, durable alternative to solid karat gold.
+It is not an alloy.
 It is a layered material constructed in two or three layers.
-The core metal is jewelers' brass; though, in the past, sterling silver was sometimes used instead.
+The core metal is brass; though, in the past, sterling silver was sometimes used instead.
 Single clad gold-filled has all the gold content in a single layer on one side.
 Double clad material splits the gold content into surface layers on both sides of the material.
 The gold alloy is bonded to one or both surfaces of the brass core with heat and pressure.
-The bonded raw material is sold as a sheet or wire to jewelry manufacturers for use in designs.
+The bonded raw material is sold as a sheet or wire to manufacturers for use in finished products.

-Gold-filled material made in Italy incorporates Cobalt into the brass layer of the metal.
-The addition of Cobalt improves material hardness and durability.
+Gold-filled material made in Italy incorporates a tiny amount of cobalt into the brass layer of the metal.
+The addition of cobalt improves material hardness and durability.
 Since it is a magnetic element, gold-filled made in Italy will respond to a magnet test.

 Gold-filled jewelry supplies